 Academic activities have turned mobile with the start of online classes.
 Virtual learning is somehow useful, but parents need to monitor their kids while giving them internet access.
-Parents can use parental controls or kids’ monitoring apps to ensure that their children are not misusing the internet.
+Parents can use parental controls or kids’ monitoring app to ensure that their children are not misusing the internet.
 With a parental monitoring application, you can set screen time usage limits and save your child from getting addicted to mobile screens.

 The lockdown is not actually that bad.
 It gives us time to nourish our relationships and creates a powerful bond between family members.
 We should avail this part of the time to be productive towards both family and work.
 How did your lockdown time pass?